Milan face Dortmund at San Siro on Tuesday night in one of the most attractive fifth-round games in the Champions League group stage.

 The 2022/23 season was disappointing in the league as AC Milan finished in fourth place, 20 points behind runaway winners Napoli.
 In the Champions League, they reached the semi-finals before being knocked out by bitter local rivals Inter Milan.
 They also finished runners-up in the Supercoppa Italiana, again losing to Inter.

 Derby della Madonnina and other rivals

 The derby between the two sides is called the Derby della Madonnina after the statue of the Virgin Mary which sits on top of the Milan Cathedral.
 Since 1929 in Serie A, Inter have won 71 matches against Milan, compared to the Rossoneri's 54.

 AC Milan's finances

-AC Milan's team value is $583million as per Forbes' May 2019 calculation.
-Elliott Management Corporation are AC Milan's majority owner.
+Elliott Management Corporation were AC Milan's majority owners before the summer of 2022.
 The hedge fund took control of AC Milan in 2018 after a turbulent spell under the ownership of Li Yonghong, who bought the club from Silvio Berlusconi with the help of Elliott.

 While Elliott Management Corporation still retain a minority stake, AC Milan were acquired by RedBird Capital Partners in a $1.3billion deal in the summer of 2022.